pivot-access-ltd/bma-offline-docs/src/how-to-enable-dhcp-5132.md

     start_ip=$IP_STATIC_RANGE_LOW end_ip=$IP_STATIC_RANGE_HIGH \
     comment='This is a reserved range'
 ```
+<a href="#heading--How-to-reserve-a-single-IP-address-that-will-not-be-used-by-MAAS"><h3 id="heading--How-to-reserve-a-single-IP-address-that-will-not-be-used-by-MAAS">How to reserve a single IP address that will not be used by MAAS</h3></a>

 To reserve a single IP address that will not be used by MAAS:

 ``` bash
 maas $PROFILE ipaddresses reserve ip_address=$IP_STATIC_SINGLE
 ```
+<a href="#heading--How-to-remove-a-single-reserved-IP-address"><h3 id="heading--How-to-remove-a-single-reserved-IP-address">How to remove a single reserved IP address</h3></a>

 To remove such a single reserved IP address:

 ``` bash
 maas $PROFILE ipaddresses release ip=$IP_STATIC_SINGLE
 ```
 [/tab]
 [/tabs]

-<a href="#heading--edit-a-range"><h3 id="heading--edit-a-range">How to edit an existing IP range</h3></a>

 [tabs]
 [tab version="v3.3 Snap,v3.3 Packages,v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages,v2.9 Snap,v2.9 Packages" view="UI"]

+<a href="#heading--edit-a-range"><h3 id="heading--edit-a-range">How to edit an existing IP range</h3></a>

-Click the 'Menu' button at the far right of the row corresponding to the subnet in question and select 'Edit reserved range' from the menu that appears.
-Edit the fields as desired and click the 'Save' button.
+1. Select *Menu* at the far right of the row corresponding to the subnet in question.

+2. Select *Edit reserved range* from the menu that appears.

+3. Edit the fields as desired.

+4. Select *Save* to register your changes.

 <a href="#heading--delete-a-range"><h3 id="heading--delete-a-range">How to delete an existing IP range</h3></a>

-Select 'Remove range' from the menu that appears when clicking the 'Menu' button at the far right of the row corresponding to the subnet in question.
+1. Select *Menu* at the far right of the row corresponding to the subnet in question.

+2. Select *Remove range* from the menu that appears.

+3. Select *Save* to register your changes.
 [/tab]
 [tab version="v3.3 Snap,v3.3 Packages,v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages,v2.9 Snap,v2.9 Packages" view="CLI"]

+<a href="#heading--edit-a-range"><h3 id="heading--edit-a-range">How to edit an existing IP range</h3></a>

-To edit an IP range, first find the ID of the desired IP range with the command:
+To edit an IP range:

+1. Find the ID of the desired IP range with the command:

 ```
 maas admin ipranges read
 ```

-Examine the JSON output to find the ID corresponding to the IP range you want to edit, then enter:
+2. Edit the range with the command:

 ```
 maas admin iprange update $ID start_ip="<start ip>" end_ip="<end ip>" comment="freeform comment"